New York State Cancer Services Program

 *Only as determined by a New York State-licensed health care provider per program guidelines.

 Services are provided in local clinics, health centers, doctors' offices and hospitals in every county and borough in New York State by health care providers who participate in the CSP.

 Screening tests can prevent cervical and colorectal cancers by finding abnormal cells before they become cancer so that they can be removed.
 Screening tests for breast, cervical and colorectal cancers also find these cancers early, when treatment is most successful.

 What if they find something or I need treatment after the screening?

 - If the screening test finds something abnormal, diagnostic (testing) services are available through the CSP for eligible people at no cost.
 The CSP will also provide a case manager who will guide you through your follow-up diagnostic appointment.

 - If breast, cervical or colorectal cancer is found, those eligible may be able to enroll in the NYS Medicaid Cancer Treatment Program to receive full Medicaid coverage for the entire time they are being treated for cancer.

-- Men diagnosed with prostate cancer by a CSP health care provider may be able to enroll in the NYS Medicaid Cancer Treatment Program (the CSP does not pay for prostate cancer screening or diagnostic services).
+- If diagnosed with prostate cancer by a CSP health care provider you may be able to enroll in the NYS Medicaid Cancer Treatment Program (the CSP does not pay for prostate cancer screening or diagnostic services).